sgielen/picl-k3os-image-generator/README.md

+:warning: **This project is archived.** :warning:<br/>
+[k3os itself is dead](https://github.com/rancher/k3os/issues/846), and I have since switched to simply installing k3s on a bare Ubuntu install.
+Thank you to all collaborators and users!

 # PiCl k3os image generator

 This project can be used to generate images for k3os compatible with various armv8 (aarch64) devices: